KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 Often the simplest solution to the problem of missing dependencies is to automatically install all of the project's required dependencies.

-Because most distributions keep track of package dependencies by using *source packages*, they also provide their own built-in commands to easily install all the build dependencies of each package.
+Because most distributions keep track of package dependencies, most also provide their own built-in commands to install all the build dependencies of a package.

 While these commands will not *always* install all dependencies you will need when compiling KDE software (for example, when compiling with [kde-builder]({{< ref "kde-builder-setup" >}}), where the software is always changing), they will make your dependency resolution faster.